Here’s some great news:

 Before I explain how, there’s one thing you must first understand.

 And even though it’s easy to understand, it’s hard to live by.
-But you can’t get far in life or business (at least not with your sanity intact) without it.
+But you can’t get far in life or business (at least not with your mental and emotional well-being intact) without it.

 We’re talking about 100% personal responsibility.

 - Your thoughts

 - Your reactions to circumstances